 The ideal substrate for a betta fish will allow it to burrow and create a lair for itself if it feels threatened or wants privacy.
 Many substrates can be used, but my personal favorite is sand, as this substrate is often very cheap and gives your betta plenty of room to swim around and hide from other fish.

 If you prefer a gravel type of substrate, I would suggest looking at a smoother pebble to avoid causing any injuries.
-Betta fish that develop certain skin diseases such as ich or fin rot may rub against the substrate to relieve the itchiness, and a sharper stone may damage their scales or delicate fins.
+You may find your betta fish rubbing on rocks or substrate to relieve itchiness when they develop certain skin diseases such as ich or fin rot.
+Rubbing against sharper stones and jagged edges may damage their scales or delicate fins.

 Betta Tank Lighting